Catsuko/birthday-greetings-kata/scratchpad.md

 end
 ```

 This is probably also a bit easier to understand to be honest.
 The other problem here is that Smtp does not actually use the `to` argument.
 Instead it relies on the constructor to provide the `to_address` which feels misleading.
 I would feel misled if by doing `deliver('Hello', to: Person)`, I'm not actually sending the message to `Person`!

+---

+After considering the issues mentioned in the previous section, I decided to simplify how letters are filled out and sent by people.
+I reworked the `fill_out` method to yield a person's details to a block rather than push them into some object and return it.
+Here are some benefits:

+- no more `person.receive`, instead we eliminate the extra dispatch and return to our original goal of `letter.send_to(person, via: email)`
+- no more personalised decorator, template will fill itself out when sending.
+This also means we lost the ability to fill out a template by one person and send it to another but this behaviour is not that important to me just yet and I think it could be brought back easily.
+- `fill_out` methods on composite objects is much more useful.
+Previously, all people would be filling out one template which would continously override the details.
+Now the composite objects forward the request to the children and each child calls the block.
+I think this will prove even more beneficial since our birthday only decorator will be able to skip filling out details for non birthday people.

+Next go back and fill out the test coverage for current behaviour, it is lacking at the moment.